Heaumer/www-base/README.md

 received from user, and store or retrieve it.

 # TODO

+* account deletion
-Use flash messages for errors, and clean the gorilla/sessions uses.
+* Use flash messages for errors, and clean the gorilla/sessions uses.
-Remove jquery/bootstrap and use CDN instead.
+* Remove jquery/bootstrap and use CDN instead.
+* Generic Data with permissions